tianyuan129/ndn-security-discussions/README.md

 Despite the minimal implementation for testbed, we need evolve the NDNCERT design.

 ### Availablity
-1. There'a always an issue: when the validator requests a certificate, where it is?
+1. There's always an issue: when the validator requests a certificate, where it is?
 As a special application, NDN Testbed uses repo-ng to serve all certificates under its trust zone.
 However, small applicatons need their own way of serving signing certificates.
 Alex pointed out this is an issue we keep revisting at.